wikindx/wikindx/website/web/src/content/_index.md

 ## Components

 WIKINDX uses a components system to extend or alter its capabilities.
-All offical components are available from our Components Update Server and are configurable from the Wikindx interface.
+All offical components are available from our Components Update Server and are configurable from the WIKINDX interface.
 You could also write your own components and contribute to the community of users.

 ### Some Plugins